MatthewYilong/Bayesian_Final_Project/README.md

 ## Overview

 This is the final project for STAT 465 Bayesian Statistics, Spring 2024.
 The project provides a brief introduction to the Bayesian Neural Network, its properties, and architecture.
-It then demonstrates the application of the LSTM model in MINIST multi-classification task.
+It then demonstrates the application of Bayesian Neural Network in MINIST multi-classification task.

 ## Dependencies